wdturner/CSCI-4961/Lab/Lab01/lab1.md

 ## g.Reflection
 It is really exciting to learn about open source projects!
 And I really a lot more familiar on how to use github.
 I know it is good to appreciate projects of others, but I am more willing to spend most of my time on techiniqle things than on history or just playing the software.

+#### Comments:
+Nice work.
+Your photo is very artistics.
+We will definitely be moving more towards tools and understanding communities, but a little understanding of the history will help us when we begin looking at how all of the tools and communities fit together.